Walker Announces Additional Drill Results from the Lapon Canyon Gold Project

 The Lapon Rose Zone has now been drilled over a strike length of some 365 meters.
 The width of the zone exceeds 150 meters, and the zone has been drilled over a vertical extent of 400 meters.
 The zone remains open along strike and depth.

+RC drill hole LC 18-32 was drilled to establish the fault contact between the country rock (granite) and the altered/sheared zone which carries the mineralization.
+This was necessary to acquire geological information prior to follow up drilling of the discovery in Hole 19 (see news release 11-8-17).

+RC drill hole LC 18-33 was drilled to acquire geological information near the top of the mountain range where outcrop is covered by colluvium.
+The hole encountered granite, but interestingly, and significantly, the hole intersected mild alteration (FeOx) in a leached granite containing anomalous gold values ranging from 0.11 g/t Au to 0.65 g/t Au over some 18 meters.

 The 2018 drill program was designed to expand gold mineralized zones discovered by the Company, to discover and delineate new gold mineralized zones.
-Further results from the 2018 drill program are expected to be released shortly.
+The drilling also was designed to acquire technical and geological information on the structural trends.
+Essential, in the preparation of the 2019 drill program, for planning of drill pad emplacement and drill access routes.
+Further updates on the Lapon Project will be released as they become available.

 About the Lapon Project